 THE PROJECT FINISHED WITH A RANKING-TRAINING

 Hungarian universities are motivated to have an insight into the methodology of global and regional rankings, and the potential of their excavation.
 This is the aim of the project, promoted by TEMPUS Public Foundation Campus Mundi project (EFOP-3.4.2-VEKOP-15-2015-00001), and organized by ELTE PPK Social Communication Research Group.
-The research group, the leading scientific research center of Hungarian ranking research, (chair: associate professor György Fábri), organized an international workshop, as well as a training for Hungarian ranking_trening_foto1higher education experts.
+The research group, the leading scientific research center of Hungarian ranking research, (chair: associate professor György Fábri), organized an international workshop, as well as a training for Hungarian higher education experts.
 During these events the indicators and the performance parameters behind them, the relations between the ranking positions of global and regional rankings were revealed, and the rankings were identified as means of marketing-communication.
 The one-day interactive training closing the project resulted in a professional knowledge-base and a knowledge-network accessible by the universities.
 The organizing of an international ranking-conference has also been initiated.

 The idea to organize a training was initiated at the international ranking workshop held on the 31st March, 2017, an outstanding event of the ranking project promoted by TEMPUS Public Foundation Campus Mundi project (EFOP-3.4.2-VEKOP-15-2015-00001).